Spring Breakers: Accolades

 Franco won the Los Angeles Film Critics Association Award for Best Supporting Actor (tied with Jared Leto for Dallas Buyers Club), National Society of Film Critics Award for Best Supporting Actor, and San Francisco Film Critics Circle Award for Best Supporting Actor, while the Washington D.C.
 Area Film Critics Association nominated him for its Best Supporting Actor award.

-Awards
+Awards and nominations

-Abandoned sequel
+Sequel

 A sequel, under the name of Spring Breakers: The Second Coming, was announced on May 6, 2014, to have been written by Irvine Welsh and directed by Jonas Åkerlund.
 Welsh's script focused on a set of Spring Breakers coming into conflict with Christian extremists, and Wild Bunch originally slated the film to debut at the upcoming Cannes Film Festival.
 Upon the announcement, Franco released a statement saying that the sequel was "not being done with Harmony Korine or my consent" and that the producers were "capitalizing on that innovative film to make money on a weak sequel" and attempting to "make money off someone else's creativity".

-By 2017, the project had been shelved in favor of a digital series for short-video platform Blackpills; the series never materialized, and Blackpills itself shut down after less than two years online.
+By 2017, the project had been shelved in favor of a digital series for short-video platform Blackpills; the series never materialized, however, and Blackpills itself shut down after less than two years online.
+As a result, development on Spring Breakers: The Second Coming had restarted, with Harmony Korine, who would direct the 2019 film The Beach Bum, being open to directing and writing the sequel.

+In May 2025, a sequel, Spring Breakers: Salvation Mountain, was officially announced, with Chris Hanley and Jordan Gertner of Muse Productions returning to produce.
+Matthew Bright, director of the 1996 cult film Freeway, will direct, while Bella Thorne, Ariel Martin, True Whitaker, and Grace Van Dien were announced to join the cast.